-^{(&#}x27;) In merger proceedings the principles set out in the present and subsequent paragraphs also apply to the persons referred to in Article 3(1)(b) of Merger Regulation.
+^() In merger proceedings the principles set out in the present and subsequent paragraphs also apply to the persons referred to in Article 3(1)(b) of Merger Regulation.

-^() Cf. Article 16(3) of the Implementing Regulation and Article 18(3) of the Merger Implementing Regulation.
-This also applies to documents gathered by the Commissian in an inspection pursuant to Article 13 of the Merger Regulation and Articles 20 and 21 of Regulation (EC) No 1/2003.
+() Cf. Article 16(3) of the Implementing Regulation and Article 18(3) of the Merger Implementing Regulation.
+This also applies to documents athered by the Commission in an inspection pursuant to Article 13 of the Merger Regulation and Articles 20 and 2 8 of Regulation (EC) No 1/2003.

-^() Cf. Article 16(3) of the Implementing Regulation and Article 18(3) of the Merger Implementing Regulation.
+() Cf. Article 16(3) of the Implementing Regulation and Article 18(3) of the Merger Implementing Regulation.

-^() Cf. Article 9 of the Commission Decision of 23.5.2001 and the terms of reference of hearing officers in certain competition proceedings.
-OJ L 162 19.6.2001, p.
+^() Cf. Article 16(3) of the Implementing Regulation. () Cf. Article 16 of the Implementing Regulation. () Cf. Article 16 of the Implementing Regulation. () Cf. Article 9 of the Commission Decision of 23.5.2001 on the terms of reference of hearing officers In certain competition proceedings, OJ L 162 19.6.2001, p.
 21.

-43. Where there is a risk that an undertaking which is able to place very considerable economic or commercial pressure on its competitors or on its trading partners, customers or suppliers will adopt retaliatory measures against those, as a ce of their collaboration in the investigation carried out by the Commission (1), the Commission will protect the anonymity of the authors by providing access to a non-confidential version or summary of the responses in question (2).
-Requests for anonymity in such circumstances, as well as requests for anonymity according to point 81 of the Commission Notice on the handling of complaints (2) will be dealt with according to paragraphs 40 to 42 above.
+43. Where there is a risk that an undertaking which is able to place very considerable economic or commercial pressure on its competitors or on its trading partners, customers or suppliers will adopt retaliatory measures against those, as a consequence of their collaboration in the investigation carried out by the Commission (1), the Commission will protect the anonymity of the authors by providing access to a non-confidential version or summary of the responses in question ().
+Requests for anonymity in such circumstances, as well as requests for anonymity according to point 81 of the Commission Notice on the handling of complaints (2) will be dealt with according to paragraphs 40 to 42